 Information Security (IS) is making a serious contribution to business development by ensuring not only reliable operations but also new opportunities for qualitative differentiation.
 It is increasingly seen as a value creator or facilitator of operations in new business models.

-As the cloud comes into the picture, this raises new questions to the board of directors, is our data secure? do we have control?
+As the cloud comes into the picture, this raises new questions for the board of directors, is our data secure? do we have control?
 I heard that if we move to the cloud we are secure, is that true?
 What about privacy, compliance, and data regulation?
 Cloud security is a shared responsibility, what does that mean? the list of questions goes on and on… For this reason, it is imperative that before adopting any IT project, organizations must first understand the security considerations that are inherited by adopting any emerging technology.
-These considerations must be revised before adopting—ideally during the planning process.
+These considerations must be revised before starting — ideally during the planning process.

 Companies continue to rapidly migrate workloads from datacenters to the cloud, utilizing new technologies such as serverless, containers, and machine learning to benefit from increased efficiency, better scalability, and faster deployments.
 IT and cloud security concerns remain high as the adoption of public cloud continues to surge, especially in the wake of the 2020 COVID crisis and the resulting accelerated shift to remote work environments.